mjcull/R4H2O/manuscript/casestudy01.md

 **THIS IS A WORK IN PROGRESS**

-This first practical session introduces the principles of working with the R language using a case study about water quality regulations.
+This first practical session introduces the principles of working with the R language, using a case study about water quality regulations.
 The objective of this session is to introduce the basic syntax and functionality of the R language.
 In this session, participants learn to load and explore water quality data and derive descriptive statistics from the data.

 ## The R Language
 R is a programming language for statistical computing and visualisation.
 This language is developed and maintained through the [R Foundation for Statistical Computing](https://www.r-project.org/foundation/).
 The R software is open source, which means that anyone can freely download, use, modify and share the software.
 The open source model relies on communities of developers that continuously improve the software.

 Open source software is free.
 Not free as in free beer, but free as in [freedom](https://www.gnu.org/philosophy/free-sw.html).
 The people developing open source software also need to be paid and most projects are not-for-profit organisations funded by organisations that use the software commercially.
 If your organisation uses R, then I highly recommend considering financially supporting the R Foundation.

 The R language is one of the most common tools for analysing data.
-This language has a lot of advanced mathematical functionality that is missing by default from other languages.
-This language also has built-in visualisation capabilities.
-R can be integrated with many other data science software systems, such as *Power BI*, *Tableau*, *Mathematica*, *MATLAB* and do so on.
+This language includes a lot of advanced mathematical functionality that is missing by default from other languages.
+This language also has extensive built-in visualisation capabilities.
+Furthermore, R can be integrated with many other data science software systems, such as *Power BI*, *Tableau*, *Mathematica*, *MATLAB* and do so on.

 This session only gives a cursory overview of the R language with just enough theory to solve the case study.
 This course is only a teaser to motivate water professionals to ditch their spreadsheets and start to write code.
 For a more systematic introduction to this language, I recommend following one of the many courses available on the internet or read a book.
 Two recommended sources to systematically learn the basics of the R language in detail are: